pgMemento/pgMemento/README.md

 are using a window query the extracted JSONB array for each key can contain all further historic values of the `audit_id` found in the logs (`ROW BETWEEN CURRENT ROW AND UNBOUNDED FOLLOWING`), no matter if we strip out rows with `DISTINCT ON`.
-Only the first element if the array (`ORDER BY a.id`) is necessary.
-Therefore, it has to be extracted in the upper query with the `->>` operator.
+As only the first element in the array (`ORDER BY a.id`) is necessary we shrink the window to only the current row (`ROW BETWEEN CURRENT ROW AND CURRENT ROW`).
+The value is extracted in the upper query with the `->>` operator.

 #### 8.2.4.
 Generating JSONB objects